IcyFeVA/crushyapp/codebase.md

           }
         );
       } else {
-        // For Android, you might want to use a custom modal or a third-party library like react-native-action-sheet Alert.alert("Message Options", "What would you like to do?", [ { text: "Cancel", style: "cancel" },
+        Alert.alert("Message Options", "What would you like to do?", [ { text: "Cancel", style: "cancel" },
           {